Neural Ordinary Differential Equations for Model Order Reduction of Stiff Systems: Problem formulation

 \subsection{Solving ordinary differential equations}

 There is a wide literature of methods to solve ODEs \cite{wanner1996solving}.
 In this work, we concentrate on the well-known Runge-Kutta methods.
-Namely, let $b_i, a_{ij}, (i, j = 1, ..., s)$ be real numbers and let $c_i$ be defined as
+Let $r \in \mathbb{N}$ s.t.\ $r \geq 1$, let $b_i, a_{ij}, (i, j = 1, ..., r)$ be real numbers and let $c_i$ be defined as